oracle/cloud-native-devops-workshop/containers/docker001/Participant-Guide.md

 **Install Docker Compose.**

-> *For simplicity, you will install Docker Compose v1.12 in the a directory called "compose", under the root home directory to avoid any path issues with the variety of Linux environments that may be used in this HOL.
+> *For simplicity, you will install Docker Compose v1.12 in a directory called "compose", under the root home directory to avoid any path issues with the variety of Linux environments that may be used in this HOL.
 This is also where you will run Docker Compose locally in that directory and create your first docker-compose.yml file.*

 Change to root home directory: